tgval/tgval-nix/README.md

 .bashrc / .vimrc / cinnamon desktop environment / helix editor configs

 `make` sets up the symbolic links based on the location of the repo + assuming .rc's go to ~ and cinnamon/helix go into ~/.config/cinnamon and ~/.config/helix/config.toml respectively.

+By default, MACHINE=legion on the Makefile argument to select which hardware-configuration.nix to backup - options are "legion" "x1nano" "tuxedo" currently.